ashish8947/Agent-Factory/go-rag/Readme.md

 # 🏗️ System Overview

-Go-RAG is designed as a **modular, production-ready backend system** for building AI applications.
+Go-RAG is designed as a **modular backend system** for building AI applications.

 It supports:
 - Document ingestion